Warning notification:Warning

 • make sure your travel insurance covers health problems related to your diabetes

-• get your free European Health Insurance Card if travelling in the EU or Switzerland for state funded healthcare
+• get your free European Health Insurance Card (EHIC) if you are travelling in the EU or Switzerland

-• speak to your care team for advice about adjusting to different time zones before you go
+• contact your care team for advice about adjusting to different time zones

-• get a letter from your GP if you're flying, to say you have diabetes and need to take your treatment on to the plane
+• get a letter from your GP or diabetes team if you're flying - this is to say you have diabetes and need to take your treatment and equipment on the plane

-• check with your airline before you travel about taking a pump or GCM on board – some airlines require paperwork for medical equipment
+• check with your airline before you travel about taking a pump or glucose monitor on board - some airlines need you to have paperwork for medical equipment

 Packing for your trip